opencv/opencv/doc/py_tutorials/py_gui/py_drawing_functions/py_drawing_functions.markdown

 To draw the ellipse, we need to pass several arguments.
 One argument is the center location (x,y).
-Next argument is axes lengths (major axis length, minor axis length). angle is the angle of rotation of ellipse in anti-clockwise direction. startAngle and endAngle denotes the starting and ending of ellipse arc measured in clockwise direction from major axis. i.e. giving values 0 and 360 gives the full ellipse.
+Next argument is axes lengths (major axis length, minor axis length). angle is the angle of rotation of ellipse in clockwise direction. startAngle and endAngle denotes the starting and ending of ellipse arc measured in clockwise direction from major axis. i.e. giving values 0 and 360 gives the full ellipse.
 For more details, check the documentation of **cv.ellipse()**.
 Below example draws a half ellipse at the center of the image.